carpentries-incubator/managing-computational-projects/episodes/02-motivation.md

 Later on in the project, community advantages are coming in.
 Data and code reusability is not only a mark of research transparency and robustness, it also means you can reuse your own code and data.
 It also means you can reuse code and data produced by other researchers.
-The snow ball effect may be huge, and the objective of this course is to allow you to do **better science in less time** ( https://www.nature.com/articles/s41559-017-0160:)
+The snow ball effect may be huge, and the objective of this lesson is to allow you to do **better science in less time** ( https://www.nature.com/articles/s41559-017-0160:)

->As an example it was estimated that research data management  takes about 5% of your time, on the other hand, time lost due to poor data management is estimated to be 15%.
+> As an example it was estimated that research data management  takes about 5% of your time, on the other hand, time lost due to poor data management is estimated to be 15%.

 ### Team and community building